Anuj-P-06/MERN-Restraunt/README.md

 Fix:
 Ensured that the backend logout route returns a proper message field (e.g., "Logout successful").
 With a valid message present, toast.success(data.message) now renders the expected text.

+16/11 -
+### Bug 1- Jest ES Module Import Error
+Problem: Jest tests failed with SyntaxError: Cannot use import statement outside a module, preventing any test execution.

+Root Cause: The backend used ES Modules (type: module), but Jest was running in CommonJS mode and could not parse import/export syntax by default.

+Resolution: Ran Jest with Node’s --experimental-vm-modules flag and updated the Jest configuration to support native ES Modules, enabling successful test execution and coverage reporting.